AI video generation in 2026: what actually works (and what doesn't)

 The tools I use and how I judge them

 Runway Gen-4.
-The most versatile for professional work.
+The most reliable for professional work.
 Camera control is the best available: pan, tilt, zoom, dolly — coherent and predictable responses.
 I use it for generating environmental elements, backgrounds and sequences where precise movement control is needed.
-The weak point remains face coherence in long sequences.
+The weak point remains face coherence in long sequences — after 4-5 seconds the features start to drift.

 Sora (OpenAI).
 Powerful on cinematic quality and real physics understanding — water, smoke, bouncing light.
-But the workflow is less flexible for professional production.
+But the workflow is less flexible for professional production: fewer control parameters, less predictability in the result.
 I use it for concept and pre-visualization more than final output.

 What works for professional production

 Concept and pre-visualization.
 Here AI is already irreplaceable.
-Need to explore ten creative directions for a director or agency?
+A director asks me to explore ten creative directions?
 I generate visual variants in hours, not days.
-For Doppelganger AI generated the project's entire visual base.
+For Doppelganger AI generated the project's entire visual base — work that in traditional pre-production would have required weeks of storyboarding and concept art.

 Environmental elements and backgrounds.
-Dramatic skies, landscapes, fantastic environments — AI produces excellent material I then integrate in compositing with traditional VFX techniques.
+Skies, landscapes, fantastic environments — AI produces excellent material I then integrate in compositing with traditional VFX techniques.
+The key is never using AI material as-is: it always needs integration work to make it live in the scene.

 Prototyping for commercial pitches.
 An agency needs to sell a concept to a client?
 Instead of a static mood board, I deliver an AI video concept in a few days.
-The approval rate is incomparably higher.
+The difference in approval rate is huge: the client sees the result, they don't have to imagine it.

 What doesn't work (yet)

 Character coherence.
 Same person, same face, same clothes for thirty seconds of video.
-No tool does this reliably.
+No tool does this reliably — Seedance 2.0 has made strides with multi-shot, but we're not at total coherence yet.
 Workarounds are needed — face swap, compositing, frame-by-frame generation with reference — and all require hours of manual work.
+It's the number one problem in AI video today.

 Precise subject-object interaction.
 A hand gripping a specific object, a finger pressing a button, a product manipulated by human hands.
-AI produces obvious artifacts.
+AI produces obvious artifacts — fingers merging, objects floating, impossible grips.
 For product videos with human interaction, traditional 3D animation is needed.

 Synchronized audio.
 Lipsync, coherent ambient sounds, Foley — AI-generated audio is still primitive by professional standards.
-AI video always needs to be paired with separate audio production.
+Seedance 2.0 has the most advanced native lip-sync, but for serious production AI video still needs to be paired with separate audio production.
+There are no shortcuts here.

 The factor nobody mentions: post-processing

 Here's the truth that AI tool demo reels don't show: raw AI video is never the final video.
+Never.
 Every generated clip goes through my post-production workflow — color correction, stabilization, artifact cleanup, compositing with real elements, grading for coherence with the rest of the project.
+The video you see in the tool's showreel and the video I deliver to the client are two different things.

 This is why twenty years of post-production experience are my real competitive advantage in the AI era.
 Anyone can generate a video.
 Very few know how to transform it into a professional product.